 So, don’t underestimate the effectiveness of setting an income goal for yourself!

-Make sure it’s realistic… but a bit crazy too.
+Make sure your goal realistic… but a bit crazy too.
 You want to push yourself!

 Now, let’s talk about what happened in the first months of my freelance writing business, and I’ll tell you exactly what I did to quickly build it up to $5K/mo.

-(I’m not doing this to brag, by the way!
-I just want to show you that it’s possible to quickly make good money from freelance writing quickly – WITHOUT content mills and bidding sites.)
+(I’m not sharing this to brag, by the way!
+I just want to show you that it’s possible to quickly make good money from freelance writing quickly – WITHOUT content mills and bidding sites like Upwork.)

 I was an anxious mess.
 My health and financial situation had suddenly become 2 major concerns.

 I mostly kept my mind occupied by throwing myself into creating my freelance writing business.
-I kept my income goal in mind and told myself I was going to do whatever it took to turn freelance writing into a career.
+I kept my $5,000/mo income goal in mind and told myself I was going to do whatever it took to meet my goal and turn freelance writing into a career.

-As far as what I actually did to build my business, I spent most of April (after getting fired) building and working on my freelance writer website and soaking up as much knowledge as a could from popular freelance writing blogs.
+As far as what I actually did to build my business, I spent most of April (after getting fired) building and working on my freelance writer website and soaking up as much knowledge as I could on how to market myself.